galawaydude/data-place/100 operating-systems/Process Synchronization.md

 *   **Exit Section:** The code executed after a process finishes its critical section, releasing its hold on the shared resources.
 *   **Remainder Section (NCS):** The rest of the code in the process, not involving shared resources.

-And any solution that, we make should be able to satisfy the below criteria
+And any solution that, we make should be able to satisfy the below criteria:
+Primary